 “The sad thing that many of us empaths don’t realize is that often our desire to heal others is a disguised cry for help for our own healing.
 Because many of us weren’t taught how to value or nurture ourselves at a young age, we tend to unconsciously seek out our own healing in the healing of others.” – Mateo Sol

-An empath is a person who can take on the emotions and moods of others as their own.
+The definition of an empath is a person who can take on the emotions and moods of others as their own.
 Empaths come into the world with heightened senses, which are increased further by different challenges or traumas they’ve experienced in their lives.

 Empaths inhabit the complete and extreme opposite side of the spectrum from people who are narcissistic, sociopathic, or psychopathic.
 Empaths are those who have developed survival mechanisms when facing challenging environments in their childhood that carry out into their adulthood.
 They extend themselves outwardly, taking on and empathizing with the emotions of others, even their abusers.
 This ability to take on the emotions of others, though, isn't limited to abusers.
 It happens with anyone and everyone and is especially prevalent in groups or crowds.

 In any situation, Empaths tend to identify and take on the underlying emotions of the other person.
 This mechanism is designed for the Empath to see themselves as not separate from others.
 There are a number of questions you can ask yourself to see if you may be an empath.

 Being an Empath is not a mental illness, just another way of the Universe expressing itself and experiencing itself in physical form from the perspective of Oneness.